List of Nintendo Switch 2 games

 The Nintendo Switch 2 is a video game console developed by Nintendo that serves as the successor to the Nintendo Switch.
 Like the original Switch, games are released both in physical and digital formats.
 Physical games are sold on cartridges that slot into the Switch 2 console unit.
 Digital games are purchased through the Nintendo eShop and stored either in the Switch 2's internal 256 GB of storage or on a microSD Express card.
 In addition to being backward compatible with most of the Switch games, the Switch 2 also supports Game-Key Cards, which require Internet connection for download before they can be played, as well as "Nintendo Switch 2 Edition" games, enhanced ports of Switch games that make use of the Switch 2's features.

 There are currently ' (Note: This number is kept up to date by this script.) games in this list.

-For games originally for the Nintendo Switch, see the list of Nintendo Switch games.
-For games from older systems playable via a Nintendo Switch Online subscription, see Nintendo Classics.